vp817/ArchConverter/README.md

 # ArchConverter
-change an exectable or library arch into another
+change an executable or library arch into another